shaderLABS/shaderBOT/README.md

         "attachmentCacheChannelID": "", // private channel in which attachments will be cached "openCategoryID": "" // private/muted category in which tickets will be opened },
-    "mediaChannelIDs": [""], // channels in which every message that doesn't contain an image, a video or a link will be deleted
+    "botChannelID": "", // channel to send auto responses in if the DM failed "mediaChannelIDs": [""], // channels in which every message that doesn't contain an image, a video or a link will be deleted
     "muteRoleID": "",
     "guildID": "",